-Class participation and discussion (10%): This class will be in a seminar format, therefore student participation is essential.
-Students are expected to come to class on time, participate fully in the discussions and exercises, and constructively support the learning and skills development of others in the course.
-Any sessions missed will result in a reduced grade.
+Class participation and discussion (20%): This class will be in a seminar format, therefore student participation is essential.
+Students are expected to attend all classes, take an active and constructive role in class discussions and presentations, and support the learning and skills development of others in the course.
+This will be a "hybrid" or "blended" course, including a mix of "synchronous" and "asynchronous" parts that are both in-person and online.

+Synchronous: We will meet in-person (either online or face-to-face) during our scheduled Monday class time.
+You are allowed one absence in this course; each absence thereafter will be a reduction in your participation grade.
 And please be on time.
+Ten minutes late is an absence.
 It is the responsibility of any student who misses a session to contact the instructor.
 Readings must be completed in advance of class.
 Students are also encouraged to consult news sources, websites, and other media related to global development (see Moodle for recommended websites as well as a participation rubric).